-The remediation activities implemented as part of the RAWP (summarized in Section 1.4.1 to 1.4.4) resulted in some residual contamination on Parcel 1.
+The remediation activities implemented as part of the RAWP (summarized in Section 1.4.1 to 1.4.4) resulted in some residual contamination on Parcel 3.
 Residual Management Zones have been established with corresponding protocols for soil handling, oversight by a qualified environmental professional, and health and safety procedures, as defined elsewhere in this SMP.
-Specifically, the following known or potential contamination remains on Parcel 1:
+Specifically, the following known or potential residual soil contamination remains on Parcel 3:

-• Residual Management Zone C - Soil with concentrations greater than the SSALs for VOCs and PCBs was identified in two bottom endpoint samples collected from below the water table in one area on Parcel 1.
-The locations and elevations of Residual Management Zone C are depicted on Figure 9.

-- Residual Management Zone B Endpoint samples indicated that soil in place beneath the remedial excavations largely met the SSALs; however, this would not preclude higher concentrations between the endpoint locations.
-In addition, following the remedial excavations, significant additional excavation occurred prior to foundation construction.
-As such, remaining soilsmay exceed the Part 375 SCOs for Restricted Residential Use, and these soils are considered Residual Management Zone B. The elevations of the top of Residual Management Zone B are depicted on Figure 10b. - Residual Management Zone A Soil with concentrations greater than the TAGM 4046 RSCOs and that may exceed the Part 375 SCOs for Restricted Residential Use were identified in backfill material used beneath the site cover across the Property (largely soil from Parcel 1 reused as backfill).
+- Residual Management Zone C Soil with concentrations greater than the SSALs for VOCs and PCBs was identified in two bottom endpoint samples collected from discrete areas on Parcel 3.
+The locations and elevations of Residual Management Zone C are depicted on Figure 9. - Residual Management Zone B Endpoint samples indicated that soil in place beneath the remedial excavations largely met the SSALs; however, this would not preclude higher concentrations between the endpoint sample locations.
+As such, remaining soils may exceed the Part 375 SCOs for Restricted Residential Use and these soils are considered Residual Management Zone B. The elevations of the top of Residual Management Zone B are depicted on Figure 10. - Residual Management Zone A Soil with concentrations that meet SSALs, but that may be greater than the Part 375 SCOs for Restricted Residential Use was identified in backfill material used beneath the site cover across the Property (largely soil from Parcel 1 reused as backfill).
 The locations and elevations of the current site cover are shown on Figure 11a, and the final site cover as part of the anticipated development is shown on Figure 11b.
-The previously placed backfill directly beneath the site cover is considered Residual Management Zone A. - Groundwater with concentrations greater than the Class GA standards for PCBs, pesticides, total metals, and dissolved metals was identified in samples collected at the perimeter of Parcel 1. - Post-excavation soil gas samples with detected concentrations of VOCs were identified on Parcel 1.
+The previously placed backfill directly beneath the site cover is considered Residual Management Zone A.

+Groundwater with concentrations greater than the Class GA standards for PCBs, pesticides, total metals, and/or dissolved metals was identified in samples collected in post-remediation monitoring wells on Parcel 3.

-Please note that this residual contamination addresses only contamination on Parcel 1; however, contamination from on-site may also extend outside of the Property boundaries.
+Please note that this residual soil and/or groundwater contamination on Parcel 3 may extend outside of the Property boundaries.